datacarpentry/astronomy-python/_extras/guide.md

 * When you define phi1_min, phi1_max, etc go back to Figure 1 and show learners the region you are defining, connecting the min and max values to the coordinates in the GD-1 frame.
 This is another place you can mention the benefit of using the GD-1 frame is that we can define a rectangle around the stream.

 ### Lesson 3: Proper motion
 * This is a really long lesson.
 But, by the end of it you will have prototyped making the first row of Figure 1.
-Make sure to keep your eyes on the prize
+Make sure to keep your eyes on the prize.
+This is likely the last lesson of Day 1
 * Transforming back: the discussion about the motivation to transform back to GD-1 frame is a great time to have student build up some intuition about the proper motion selection and how this relates to the physical picture.
 Remind them again that GD-1 is a globular cluster that is being pulled into a stream along the phi1 direction.
 This means that GD-1 stars should have non-zero motion along the phi1 direction and motion close to 0 in the phi2 direction.
 * Don't let students get too hung up on setting the distance and radial velocity to constants.
 For distance, the parallax is so close to 0 that they are unreliable and as mentioned, the radial velocity is to avoid errors.
 * The plot at the end of the reflex correction is a good example of an intermediate step to determining the best filter for GD-1 stars.
 You can imagine doing this data exploration yourself and trying first a purely spatial plot, then realizing that there are too many non-GD-1 stars included and that you need another way to filter out foreground stars.
 Proper motion!